 A Network Firewall is therefore important to offer complete security and ensure uninterrupted network availability.

-An effective use of Firewall would save you a lot more than money.
+An effective use of a free Firewall would save you a lot more than money.
 The use of a smart Firewall like Comodo Firewall with next-gen features would be highly beneficial in terms of security.
 Comodo Firewall offers Default Deny Protection with a Network Security Policy interface.
 It entitles the user to implement traffic filtering rules and policies to drain out unwanted and suspicious traffic from entering business network.